isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission/DSA : Outdoor  Adventure.md

 *   Possible participation in Republic Polytechnic’s Advance Elective Modules related to Outdoor Education.
 *   Possible work attachment to organisations that promotes Environment Awareness.

-### Highlights - **Outdoor Adventure Club Membership**
+### Highlights - **Outdoor Adventure Club or Canoeing CCA Membership**

 All DSA-OA selected applicants are channelled into the School’s ODAC.
-Members in ODAC will undergo a 4-year training and development programme that hone students in 19 Outdoor Education skills areas.
+Members in ODAC will undergo a 4-year training and development programme that hone students in 19 Outdoor Education skills areas while members in Canoeing will be trained to represent Greendale in National School Games Canoeing.

 ### Highlights - **SCF 1 Star Kayaking Certification** _(with the option to pursue 2 Star Kayaking)_